archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 The paper builds from the hypothesis that archaeological interpretation is fundamentally limited by the quantity of information that can be extracted from the archaeological record.
 Like the other early archaeological invocations of information theory, Justeson described the archaeological record as a degraded and incomplete set of signals from past behavior that are transmitted through the "channel" of the archaeological record.
 Each artifact or feature would represent a small, noisy fraction of the original cultural system.

-Justeson's main departure from the others was in that he applied Shannon's concept of entropy directly to the assessment of the degree of *uncertainty* that might be incorporated into archaeological interpretations simply by the *nature* of that channel.
+Justeson's main departure from the others was in that he applied Shannon's concept of entropy *directly* to the assessment of the degree of uncertainty that might be incorporated into archaeological interpretations simply by the nature of that channel.
 Remember, Shannon linked reduction of uncertainty to information.
-Justeson focused on highlighting how *noise* in the archaeological record -- due to processes such as taphonomy or excavation biases -- interacts with the inherent *entropy* entailed by the archaeological features or processes that encode past behaviors.
+Justeson focused on highlighting how *noise* in the archaeological record -- due to processes such as taphonomy or excavation biases -- interacts with the inherent *entropy* entailed by the archaeological features or processes that *encode* past behaviors.
 Those interactions innately affect the *capacity* of the archaeological channel to reliably transmit information.

-Therefore, the inherent limit of archaeological inference would be the upper limits (i.e., the upper bounds) of the channel's capacity.
-Past those limits, *de*coding the source signal (i.e. the *behavior*) becomes highly susceptible to more ambiguous, unreliable, or even spurious interpretations.
+Therefore, the inherent limit of archaeological inference would be the limits (i.e., the "upper bound" in mathematical terms) of the channel's capacity given a certain amount of noise.
+Past those limits, *de*coding the source signal (i.e. the *behavior*) would become highly susceptible to more ambiguous, unreliable, or even spurious interpretations.
+To find -- and *calculate* -- that limit, Justeson needed to specify the nature of the transmission channel and its properties and identify (and prove) the existence of a coherent system of encoding.

-...

 <!-- * Introduces basics of Shannon's theory:
   * definitions for *information* and *entropy*;